Trotsijs/quack-quarters-bank/README.md

 ## About

-The project is a Laravel-based internet banking application that enables users to register, log in, and perform various banking operations.
-Users can open both regular and savings accounts, deposit and withdraw money, and transfer funds between accounts.
-The application also incorporates a two-factor authentication (2FA) system to enhance security.
-Additionally, the savings account feature allows users to buy and sell cryptocurrencies and view their holdings in a portfolio.
+The project is a Laravel-based internet banking application with the following features:
+- User registration and login functionality.
+- Creation of bank accounts and savings accounts.
+- Convenient deposit and withdrawal options.
+- Secure inter-account transfers.
+- Ability to buy and sell cryptocurrencies from savings accounts.
+- Portfolio view to track cryptocurrency investments.
+- Enhanced security with Two-Factor Authentication (2FA) approval for all transactions.

 ### ⬇️ Preview